 These are all legal reasons an “at-will” employee could lose their job.
 However, it is possible for your employer to feel more inclined to let you go because of your workers’ compensation claim.
 They would not admit to this, as it is illegal, but it might play a role.

-Since you are likely on employment “at-will,” you can lose your job once you return and still receive workers’ compensation.
 You might assume that a work injury awards you extra protection from being fired, but this is not legally the case.
-As long as your employer does not fire you for being on workers’ compensation or filing your claim, they have the right to do so.
+If your employer does not fire you for being on workers’ compensation or filing your claim, they have the right to end your employment.

 If your employer fires you while you’re on workers’ compensation and you suspect your claim is the main reason—even if they give another reason—you should immediately contact a workers’ compensation lawyer.

-If it’s found that your employer terminated you because you filed a workers’ compensation claim and/or are receiving workers’ compensation benefits, you would have the right to sue them for discrimination.
+If a lawyer finds that your employer terminated you because you filed a workers’ compensation claim and are receiving workers’ compensation benefits, you would have the right to sue for discrimination.

 Retaliatory Termination

-This is why contacting a lawyer is important if you believe you might have lost your job due to reporting your work injury or bringing a workers’ compensation claim.
+Therefore, contacting a workers’ comp lawyer is crucial if you believe you have lost your job due to reporting your work injury or bringing a workers’ compensation claim.
 A lawyer can help you investigate the situation and gather evidence to show the employer’s discrimination.

 If you are recovering well after your work injury, your doctor may clear you to return to work.
 You might be given certain restrictions compared to the degree of work you could do before.
 For example, your doctor may give you a lot of specific activities you shouldn’t do until you fully recover.